galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 _notice how this list looks a bit different than it used to?
 Hold that thought_

-Now make sure "Make workflow accessible" is turned on, and scroll down to the all new "Embed Workflow" section.
+Now make sure "Make workflow accessible" is turned on, and scroll down to the all-new "Embed Workflow" section.

 ### ✅ Embed Options